storacha/specs/w3-ucan.md

 ### Attestation Lifetime

-Attestation MUST be considered valid ONLY within the [time bounds] of enclosing [UCAN].
-In other words enclosing [UCAN] `nbf` and `exp` fields SHOULD be used to specify [time bounds] within which attestation is valid.
+The attestation MUST be considered valid ONLY within the [time bounds] of the enclosing [UCAN].
+In other words the enclosing [UCAN]'s `nbf` and `exp` fields SHOULD be used to specify [time bounds] within which the attestation is valid.

 ### Attestation Revocation

-Attestation MUST be considered revoked if enclosing [UCAN] has been revoked.
-This also implies that attestation can be revoked by revoking their enclosing [UCAN]s.
+The attestation MUST be considered revoked if the enclosing [UCAN] has been revoked.
+This also implies that the attestation can be revoked by revoking its enclosing [UCAN]s.

 ### Attestation Example in DAG-JSON